bartoszlenar/Validot/.github/README.md

 The entire project (source code, issue tracker, documentation and CI workflows) is hosted here on github.com.

 Any contribution is more than welcome.
-If you'd like to help, don't forget to check out [CONTRIBUTING](docs/CONTRIBUTING.md) file.
+If you'd like to help, don't forget to check out [CONTRIBUTING](docs/CONTRIBUTING.md) file and [issues](https://github.com/bartoszlenar/Validot/issues).

 ### Licencing